GSoftwareDeveleopment/BattleShips/README.md

 - :heavy_check_mark: Using a JavaScript to write game
 - :heavy_check_mark: Use object oriented programming (OOP)
 - :heavy_check_mark: Allow two people to play
-- :white_check_mark: :arrow_right: Give the opportunity to play with the computer
+- :heavy_check_mark: Give the opportunity to play with the computer
+  - :white_check_mark: :arrow_right: implementation of the hunt and target algorithm
+    - :heavy_check_mark: the computer can hunt
+    - :white_check_mark: the computer can track the ship
+    - :heavy_check_mark: tracking computer actions
 - :white_check_mark: Allow game over the network
 - :white_check_mark: Implement AI for computer games